 - In addition to communicating what you’ve learned by attending SSP’s Annual Meeting to your colleagues/fellow students, how will you practically incorporate this new knowledge into your work/educational life?

 - The scholarly communications field is in a state of flux.
 Discuss how this industry could or should evolve over the next five years to meet the changing needs of scholars and researchers.

 SSP Fellows will receive the following:

 - Discounted SSP membership for two additional years;

-- Assignment of an industry expert Mentor, with opportunities to communicate via e-mail and telephone throughout the year, and in person at the Annual Meeting;
+- Assignment of an industry expert Mentor, with opportunities to communicate via e-mail and Zoom throughout the year and at the Annual Meeting;

 - Free registration to the Annual Meeting;

-- Fellowship meet-up and networking event at the Annual Meeting for current Fellows and travel grant alumni;
+- Fellowship meet-up and networking event at the Annual Meeting for current and former Fellows;

 - Free registration to SSP webinars organized throughout the year;